fpelaezt/devops/AWS/aws-certifications/developer/AWS Developer Course Summary.md

     - MD5 hash
 - Consumers
   - Receive up to 10 message at a time
-  - Process the message withing the visibility timeout
+  - Process the message within the visibility timeout
   - Delete the message using ID & receipt handle (DeleteMessage)
 - Visibility Timeout
   - Default 30sec*, Min 0sec, Up to 12 hours